 - Are smaller, with less than 100 employees, for whom it can be challenging and expensive to access senior-level HR talent in-house

 - Distribute HR tasks to multiple different people who may lack the knowledge to handle them, which can increase your risk

 - Want to focus on more strategic activities to grow the business

 Still not sure what’s the right approach for your business?
-Then read our article on three signs you need HR consulting.
-If you’re interested in outsourced HR and want to know how we can help, visit our Human Resources page.
+Then read our article on the top signs you need HR consulting.
+If you’re interested in outsourced HR and want to know more about your options, review some of the best HR consulting companies.